MinchinWeb/blog.minchin.ca/content/20160912-i-redesigned-my-blog.md

 ## Why You Shouldn't Do This

-To start with, we shouldn't you do the same thing.
+To start with, you shouldn't do the same thing.
 In a word, **time**.
 I've spent numerous evenings over the last <del>two</del> four months to get this done.
 This has proved far more than a simple weekend project.
 If you're time available for your blog is limited (which it almost always is), and your